convince-project/AS2FM/docs/source/tutorials.rst

 .. code-block:: bash

-    convince_to_plain_jani --convince_jani path_to_convince_robotic_file.jani --output output_plain_file.jani
+    as2fm_convince_to_plain_jani --convince_jani path_to_convince_robotic_file.jani --output output_plain_file.jani

 Example
 `````````

 Let's convert a first simple robotic JANI model.
-An example can be found in `here <https://github.com/convince-project/as2fm/blob/main/jani_generator/test/_test_data/convince_jani/first-model-mc-version.jani>`_.
+An example can be found in `here <https://github.com/convince-project/AS2FM/blob/main/test/jani_generator/_test_data/convince_jani/first-model-mc-version.jani>`_.
 The environment model describes a room with three straight edges and one edge with a small corner in the middle.
 The room describing the environment in which the robot operates looks like this:

 .. image:: graphics/room.PNG
     :width: 200